 Chris Huban(Click here for classes)

-Chris is an Art Director who works closely with the interaction design team to direct concepts and produce the visual design for some of Huge's largest initiatives, including Sirius XM, Swisscom, and GE Capital.
-Prior to joining Huge, Chris held senior design positions at Night Agency, SiiTE Interactive and Cendant, working with clients like Dish Network, Keds, Purex, Hanes, Esquire and Oprah.
-Chris earned a BFA in Communication Design/Graphic Design from Pratt Institute.
+Chris, art director at Huge, works closely with the interaction design team to direct concepts and produce the visual design for some of Huge's largest initiatives, including Google, Target, TED, Lowe's, Astral and Synacor.
+Prior to joining Huge, Chris held senior design positions at Night Agency, SiiTE Interactive and Cendant Corporation, working with clients such as Dish Network, Keds, Purex, Hanes, Esquire and Oprah.
+He earned a BFA in Communication Design and Graphic Design from Pratt Institute.